racherb/watcher/docs/source/index.rst

 `Watcher`_ simplifies the integration of non-connected systems by detecting changes in data and facilitates the development of monitoring, security and process automation applications.
-Think of it as *Continuous Integration*.
+Think of Watcher as an intercom or a bridge between different servers or between different applications on the same server.
+Or you can simply take advantage of Watcher's capabilities to develop your project.

-Yes, "Watch everything"
+"Watch everything"
     Currently the functionality of detecting changes in the file system is implemented.
     However, the project has a larger scope and we invite you to collaborate with us to achieve the goal of "Watch Everything".
     One step at a time!
 Come on and join us.

 Starting with the file system 🗂️
-    Yes, the FS.
+    Yes, we have started implementing watcher to observe and detect changes in the file system.
+    You can use watcher to discover changes related to file creation, file deletion and file alteration.
+You can find out more about our all the :doc:`/features` in these pages.

 Watcher is Free, Open Source and User Focused 💓
     Our code is free and `open source <https://github.com/racherb/watcher>`_.